-All nursing students are required to meet recommended standards for immunizations for health professions personnel.
+All nursing students are required to meet the recommended standards for immunizations for health professions personnel.
 Immunizations are required upon admission to the program and updated as required.
 Accepted applicants will be required to submit documentation of the following completed immunizations and/or titers to Sentry MD upon their confirmation of acceptance to the nursing program.
 Some may require six months or more to complete, so applicants should ensure all requirements are met prior to application.
 Professional documentation is required for medical contraindications.

 Accepted students will receive instructions and deadlines for submission of immunizations from the Dean of the Ila Faye Miller School of Nursing & Health Professions in the acceptance letter.
-Accepted students who do not submit required documentation by the deadline will forfeit their admission into the program.
+Accepted students who do not submit the required documentation by the deadline will forfeit their admission into the program.
 In preparation, applicants may download the Immunization Validation Form for completion and signature by their healthcare professional prior to applying to the nursing program.

-- Hepatitis B Immunizations (may require more than 6-months to complete)
+- Hepatitis B Immunizations (may require more than 6 months to complete)